-Rare Silver Needle is combined with red rose petals.
+Rare white tea, Silver Needle, is combined with red rose petals.
 The result is Yinzhen Tea; beautiful to the eye and delightful to the taste.

 Fujian Province, China